askpatrickw/awesome-fordtransit/NEW_MODEL_TRANSIT_ORDERS_FAQ.md

 TODO

-## Should my dealer be collecting a downpayment?
+## Should my dealer be collecting a down payment?
 $1000 down seemed to be common in 2022.

 With no downpayment, there is room for a dealer to try to mess with your order, markup the price, etc..
 This is NOT common.
-Ford is trying to crack down on dealers who do that.
-Post on  FordTransitUSAForum.com if this happens to you.
+Ford is cracking down on dealers who try that.
+Post on [Ford Transit USA Forum](https://www.fordtransitusaforum.com) if this is happening to you.

 ## Why does my dealer need my license?
 Other than Fleet orders (Amazon, etc..)
 Ford is currently only building custom orders.
-No dealears are getting Transits unless they are already sold to a customer.
+No dealears are getting Transits unless they are sold to a customer.
 Your license is how Ford is preventing the dealers from cheating.

 ## How come my dealer has a Transit for sale?
-Most likely a customer bailed on their order for some reason.
+Most likely a customer bailed on their order for some reason or they cheated.

-## Why did the price go up between I orders and I got my VIN?
+## Why did the price go up between when I ordered and I got my VIN?
 Until you are issued a VIN, pricing is not locked in.

 ## Can I change my options once I've place my order?